omenking/dropbox-api/README.markdown

 Dropbox::API::Tasks.install
 ```

-You will notice that you have two new rake tasks - `dropbox:authorize` and `dropbox:authorize_oauth2`
+You will notice that you have one new rake task - `dropbox:authorize`

 When you call one of these Rake tasks, it will ask you to provide the app key and app secret.
 Afterwards it will present you with an authorize url on Dropbox.